Songbun: Importance

 Since the collapse of the Eastern Bloc in the late 1980s and early 1990s, the importance of songbun has decreased.
 Before the collapse, the North Korean economy was heavily subsidized by the bloc.
 Through these funds, the government was able to provide all material goods, so income could only be derived by working in industry or the bureaucracy.
 As a result, one's ability to obtain goods from the distribution system, where one could live, what career was pursued, or how much one could advance in society depended solely on their songbun, which made it the "single-most important factor that determined the life of a North Korean".
-Before the centralized system's collapse—which led to famine—the government had "near-complete control of an individual's life"; therefore, the only way to increase one's status or affluence was by advancing through the bureaucracy.
+Before the centralized system's collapse, the government had "near-complete control of an individual's life"; therefore, the only way to increase one's status or affluence was by advancing through the bureaucracy.

 During the 1994 to 1998 North Korean famine itself—when up to 2.5 million died—the songbun system "often determined who ate and who starved", according to Brian Hook.

 As the centralized system collapsed, the importance of songbun decreased.
 To survive, capitalism was "rediscovered", and the average North Korean now derives most of his or her income through private enterprise.
 When these private markets started, it was instead more advantageous to be part of the hostile class, because they were not as dependent on the government as were those with better songbun.
 Military service has decreased in popularity; previously, after seven to ten years of service, a North Korean man could hope to become a low-level bureaucrat, but nowadays it is more profitable to engage in private enterprise.
 Songbun remains important to members of the government elite, but for the majority of North Koreans, wealth has become more important than songbun when defining one's place in society.